-Prior to joining 36 Stone Francis spent three years at the world-leading international arbitration practice of WilmerHale, where he worked on a range of very high value, complex commercial arbitrations.
-This included a US$1 billion civil fraud claim relating to the manufacture of potentially toxic baby-milk formula, and a USD900m price-review arbitration relating a 20-year LNG supply contract.
-During this time Francis worked closely with some of the leading arbitration practitioners in the world, including Gary Born and Franz Schwarz.
+Prior to joining 36 Stone Francis spent three years at the world-leading international arbitration practice of WilmerHale, where he worked on a range of high value, complex commercial arbitrations.
+This included a US$1 billion civil fraud claim relating to the manufacture of potentially toxic baby-milk formula, and a US$900m price-review arbitration relating a 20-year LNG supply contract.
+During this time Francis worked closely with some of the world’s leading arbitration practitioners, including Gary Born and Franz Schwarz.
 Prior to joining WilmerHale Francis worked at a leading international shipping firm after completing pupillage at 7 King’s Bench Walk.

 Francis was awarded the Falcon Chambers Essay Prize at City University, where he studied for the Graduate Diploma in Law.
 He is also a Hubert Monroe Scholar and Blackstone Entrance Exhibitioner of The Honourable Society of the Middle Temple.
 Prior to studying law, Francis read English Literature at St Cuthbert’s Society, Durham University, where he graduated with first-class honours, coming third top in his year.